• Skip to primary navigation

 11. Solar Water Heater

 A sun-powered heater converts sunlight into heat using a solar collector.
-This warms the water in a storage tank, which is then circulated through water lines.
+This warms the water in a storage tank, circulating through water lines.
+Here’s an illustration of how they work.

 All the components are well insulated for maximum heat retention, making this an effective and inexpensive way to heat water in your house.